sylvainroussy/NeoBlogs/README.md

 A graph database is not only a simple way to store connected data, it is also a powerful tool to manage dynamic relationships between data.
 Since relationships are natively implemented in Neo4j, we can use them as a simple way to identify a group of connected nodes.
 But it is not the only usage we make of them.
-It seems there is many use cases where Relationships move between nodes in subsequent queries.
+It seems there is many use cases where Relationships move between nodes in consecutive queries.
 Theses relationships are specialized to store a particular state for a sub graph like a pointer for exemple.
 Let'go to study them.

 ## Relationship as a pointer